sabyapradhan/resources-1/tagging_resources.md

 ## Tagging rules and limitations
 {: #limits}

 Tags are case-sensitive, and the maximum length of a tag is 128 characters.
-The permitted characters are A-Z, 0-9, white space, underscore, hyphen, period, and colon.
+The permitted characters are A-Z, 0-9, spaces, underscore, hyphen, period, and colon.
 Colons turn the tag into a string where you can isolate two logical parts, like a `key:value` pair.
 You can't use a colon in a tag without creating this pairing.
 A comma separates tags and can't be used within the tag name itself.

 ## Adding and removing tags on a resource
 {: #add-remove}